runemadsen/runemadsen-2012/writings/printing-code/index.md

 ### Readings for this week

+John Maeda - Design By Numbers, Chapter 1
+Paul Graham - Hackers and Painters
+Paul Rand: Something from Design, Form and Chaos
+DDD4: CorporateIDMaker (ironic) - goes to the nerve of it: design can never be done by a program, but you can speak through code
 First essay in Graphic Design History? - talk about how tied design is to technology, why not use computer?

 ### About the class

 * Advertising vs. Graphic Arts
 * Class [introduction](#introduction)
+* Ultimately about forcing you to **think** about even the simplest forms of graphic communication
 * These lectures are based on my way of approaching a task as a designer (first form, then color)
 * Constraints in assignments in the beginning
 * "Write the truest sentence you've ever written" - Hemingway.
 That's the aim.
 We could add "simplest" to that.
 That's why Paul Rand is great.
 You cannot change anything.